 Monitoring and Side Effects

-When taking Methylene Blue, vigilance of any side effects or adverse reactions is critical.
+Being vigilant about side effects or adverse reactions when taking Methylene Blue is critical.
 If you experience any unusual symptoms, immediately discontinue the supplement and seek medical advice.

 Variability in Individual Response

-The response to Methylene Blue can significantly differ from one individual to another.
+Individual responses to Methylene Blue can significantly differ.
 This variability further emphasises the importance of receiving personalised medical consultation and advice.

 Conclusion